sajilotaxi-source/Sajilo-Taxi/README.md

 # Sajilo Taxi

-**An AI-enhanced, comprehensive booking platform for a Sikkim-based transport company.**
+**A comprehensive booking platform for a Sikkim-based transport company.**

 Sajilo Taxi is a full-featured application designed to streamline the process of booking shared and private taxis in the regions of Sikkim, Darjeeling, Kalimpong, and Bhutan.
 The platform is built as a single, cohesive web application that serves multiple user roles: Customers, Drivers, and a system Administrator, each with a tailored interface and functionality accessible via dedicated URLs.